 Fascinated by how humans build the environments they live in, he has travelled the world extensively, creating images that combine meticulous digital editing with a personal artistic vision.

 His work mainly focuses on urban environments, as well as the state of mind and feelings of people.
 His current project, Alone Together, merges these two areas of focus into one.
-In this project, he first does extensive research on locations and then travels to them to photograph.
+In this project, he first does extensive research on locations and then travels there to photograph them.
 Roufanis’s method mainly involves using light in unconventional ways for emphasis or abstraction.
-By carefully framing the images, he tries to avoid landmarks and other recognisable elements, in order to allow the viewer to immerse him/herself into the image’s context.
+By carefully framing the images, he tries to avoid landmarks and other recognisable elements, in order to allow the viewer to immerse themself into the image’s context.

-Roufanis produces the highest resolution imager in order to allow people to be able to study an image even from a very close distance. he feels this is very important as it provides the viewer with the opportunity to experience the work as if it includes multiple views within one image.
-He hopes that his work will offer the viewer a mental journey, if only for a minute, into the feelings he trying to convey through each of my images.
+Roufanis produces the highest resolution imager in order to allow people to be able to study an image even from a very close distance.
+He feels this is important as it provides the viewer with the opportunity to experience the work as if it includes multiple views within one image.
+He hopes that his work will offer the viewer a mental journey, if only for a minute, into the feelings he is trying to convey.

 Artists that have strongly inspired him include Wolfgang Tillmans, Hiroshi Sugimoto, Richard Misrach and Gerhard Richter.
-In his latest projects, Roufanis has been influenced by the works of Gregory Crewdson and Edward Hopper.
+In his most recent projects, Roufanis was influenced by the works of Gregory Crewdson and Edward Hopper.

-Works by the artist are part of the Royal Academy’s patron’s collections, as well as other private collections in London, Paris, Miami, New York and Mexico City.
+Works by the artist are part of the Royal Academy’s patron’s collection, as well as other private collections in London, Paris, Miami, New York, and Mexico City.
 His work has featured in the British Journal of Photography and other international art publications, both online and in print.

 Aristotle Roufanis’ work is featured in the Zeitz MOCAA exhibition Still Here Tomorrow To High Five You Yesterday (2019).